apache/spark/docs/apache-airflow/start/local.rst

 in ``$AIRFLOW_HOME/airflow-webserver.pid`` or in ``/run/airflow/webserver.pid``
 if started by systemd.

-Out of the box, Airflow uses a sqlite database, which you should outgrow fairly quickly since no parallelization is possible using this database backend.
+Out of the box, Airflow uses a SQLite database, which you should outgrow fairly quickly since no parallelization is possible using this database backend.
 It works in conjunction with the :class:`~airflow.executors.sequential_executor.SequentialExecutor` which will